Call of Juarez: Gunslinger: Plot

 Silas then explains that he wants Bob dead because in 1868 in Juarez, Bob, Ringo, and Jim Reed were responsible for the deaths of Silas's two older brothers, and almost killed Silas himself.
 Returning to his story, in June 1899, Silas hears that Bob is riding with the Wild Bunch.
 However, after confronting and killing George Curry, Silas finds no trace of Bob.
 Five years later, he hears that the gang are back together, under the leadership of Kid Curry.
 He tracks them to Parachute, Colorado, eliminating most of them before confronting Curry, who taunts him by saying that Bob is in Bolivia with Butch Cassidy and the Sundance Kid.
 Frustrated, he kills Curry.

 Silas then backtracks to November 1881, when Jim Reed was riding with the James–Younger Gang.
 After interrupting an attempt to rob the Rock Island Railroad near Winston, Missouri, Silas confronts and wounds Jesse James.
 Jim and Frank James escape into the Ozarks, but Silas quickly finds Frank, who points him towards Jim.
 Eventually, Silas finds and kills Jim.

 Six months prior to Silas visiting Abilene, he hears that Butch and Sundance, who are thought dead, have returned to the United States.
 Hoping Bob may be with them, Silas tracks them down to a ghost town in the Wind River Range.
 Questioning his own morality, he notes, "by this point in my storied career, I'd killed more men than Bob Bryant ever had."
 He is then confronted by the ghosts of the men he's encountered.
 Eventually, he confronts Butch and Sundance, killing them both.
 But again, there's no sign of Bob.

 At this point, Jack loses his temper with Silas, accusing him of making the whole thing up.
-Silas then reveals that Ben is actually Bob.
+Silas then reveals that Ben is actually Bob and that the purpose of his stories was to provoke reactions from the barman and determine the kind of man he had become.
 The player is presented with the choice of either killing Bob or letting him live.
 If the player chooses to kill him, everyone's attitude towards Silas changes.
 Molly goes to get the sheriff, as Steve ushers a shaken Dwight, to whom he refers as "Young Eisenhower", out of the saloon.
-As Silas leaves, Steve asks him where he's going, to which he replies, "Doesn't really matter does it?
+As Silas leaves, Steve asks him where he's going, to which he replies, "Doesn't really matter, does it?
 I've sold my soul for revenge."
-If the player chooses not to kill Bob, Silas acknowledges that he's become a cold blooded killer, and he can't remember what life was like before he began chasing revenge.
-He asks Dwight his name, and is told it's Dwight Eisenhower and when he learns that Dwight is on his way to West Point, Silas tells him, "don't tear down the world out of anger and spite like I did.
+If the player chooses not to kill Bob, Silas acknowledges that he's become a cold-blooded killer, and he can't remember what life was like before he began chasing revenge.
+He asks Dwight his name and is told it's Dwight Eisenhower and when he learns that Dwight is on his way to West Point, Silas tells him, "don't tear down the world out of anger and spite like I did.
 You build it up.
 You do something decent with your life."
 The game ends as he leaves the saloon.